DETAILED ACTION

 one or more processors configured to: (Fig. 2 processor 210)

-receive, from the robot that recognizes a specific situation of the environment, a notification relating to the recognized specific situation; ([0066] Based on the received task, the robot 110 may start execution of the task.
+receive recognition information relating to a specific situation that is recognized by the robot in the environment; ([0066] Based on the received task, the robot 110 may start execution of the task.
 When a processor of the robot 110 determines that the probability of completing the task is below the threshold, the robot 110 sends a request for operator assistance to the personal computing device 150.)

-and the information is used by the robot having sent the notification for an autonomous movement when performing a specific task. ([0066] The teleoperator 160 may receive the request from the robot 110 and either manually operate the robot 110 or find mistakes in the operation of the robot and send correct teleoperation data to the robot 110)
+and the information is used by the robot having sent the recognition information for an autonomous movement when performing a specific task. ([0066] The teleoperator 160 may receive the request from the robot 110 and either manually operate the robot 110 or find mistakes in the operation of the robot and send correct teleoperation data to the robot 110 [0085] The method 700 may further include causing the robot to execute the task based on the teleoperation data at operation 725.)

-Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filling date of the claimed invention to modify Groz with the teachings of Assaf with a reasonable expectation of success by generating a log of objects that a robot does not recognize and receiving data identifying the objects as taught by Assaf ([0090]).
+Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filling date of the claimed invention to modify Groz with the teachings of Artes with a reasonable expectation of success by exploring an environment unknown to the autonomous mobile robot in a robot operating zone as taught by Artes ([0001]).

 Regarding claim 44, Groz teaches The device according to claim 43, wherein the information is obtained based on an instruction of the person based on an image taken by the robot in the specific situation. ([0059] The remote control interface 240 may provide a telecommunication service for the remote control of the robot 110.
 A teleoperator may use the remote control interface 240 to review sensor data collected by sensors 250, such as sensor readings and images taken by cameras, and may manually create commands for the robot 110 to solve the task.)